 I remember that they were generous with the basil and the sauce was glossy and thick.
 It was so good, so I added extra rice- I may have 2 more cups of rice that time.

 What I love about this recipe

-- Sauce- the sauce is really tasty and bursting with flavor from the mixture of oyster sauce, soy sauce and fish sauce.
-That is 3 of different salty level of sauce, yet the combo is really good.
+- Sauce- the sauce is really tasty and bursting with flavor from the mixture of oyster sauce, soy sauce, and fish sauce.
+That is 3 different salty levels of the sauce, yet the combo is really good.

 HOW TO MAKE GROUND BEEF TOMATO WITH BELL PEPPER

 - Sauce: This recipe is very forgiving.
 You can add the sauce while you are cooking it, or you can make and season the sauce ahead.
 You can even make a huge batch for future use.
 Using a small bowl, add in the soy sauce, fish sauce, and soy sauce and mix.
 Add according to your liking.

 - Cook the meal: In a small pan heat oil and add in onion garlic, green onions, and bell pepper.
 Saute’ until wilted.

 - Cook the ground beef: Add the ground beef and cook until it changes its color.

 - Season the meat: Add the sauce and cook until the beef is cooked through.

 - Add the basil: When the meat is cooked through, add the chiffonade basil and turn off the heat.